Having to call the EMS on the 4th of July is never fun for anyone, EMS or patient.

 Okay, a few safety tips to help get you get through this time of celebration with all your fingers and toes still attached.
 Statistically speaking more than half of all firework related injuries involve the face and hands so here is how not to be a statistic….

-• Never allow young children to play with or ignite fireworks.
+- Never let young children to play with or set off fireworks.

 So, I guess all the don’ts take all the fun out of fireworks but it could save you a trip to the Emergency Room.
 The best practice with fireworks is to find a local firework show and attend with friends and family.
 Keep the suggestions about alcohol in mind and just have fun.
 This is a celebration where we remember the birth of your country, spend time with friends and family, and eat lots of good food.